philipcf/oc-laptop-guide/README.md

 # Getting Started

+#### This guide is being moved over to https://dortania.github.io/oc-laptop-guide/.
+This site will go down April 19th (though the repo will stay around).
+This is an effort to move all of our guides to one single place to make it easier on users to find guides and contribute if they want to.
+You can find all of our guides at https://github.com/Dortania

 ## Why OpenCore?

 Many guides out there use Clover - and for good reason.
 It's been around for many years and there is a large knowledge base around it.
 Recently though, Clover has been showing glaring pitfalls - many of which OpenCore solves.
 Starting with release 5092, Clover does not inject ethernet/wifi kexts when going into the installer, making the internet installation method impossible.
 Additionally, laptops sometimes will refuse to boot with Clover.